suika2team/suika2/README.md

 We **natively** support all of the Mobile and Desktop platforms.
 "Natively" means we don't use any annoying compatibility layer such as Unity, SDL or Python.

-We are undoubtedly the world's greatest visual novel porters.
+We are undoubtedly the world's greatest visual novel porter.
 Our core engine is written in ANSI C, making it **the most portable visual novel engine ever**.

 ## Ditch the Web for Apps